 In 2001, the Government of Guyana announced its intention to introduce competition into Guyana's telecommunications sector in contravention of the terms of GT&T's license.
 The Company believes that the termination of the exclusivity provisions of GT&T's license would require appropriate compensation to GT&T and a rebalancing of rates so that the rates for each service represent the real economic cost of such services.
 The Company also believes that the government is considering shifting from rate of return regulation to incentive rate-cap regulation.
-In February 2002, GT&T began negotiations with the Government of Guyana.
+In February 2002, GT&T began negotiations with the Government on these issues and all other outstanding issues between GT&T and the Government of Guyana.
 Shortly thereafter, negotiations with the Government broke down.
 The Government and the Company recently discussed resuming negotiations, however, further negotiations have not been held.